dominicstop/react-native-ios-context-menu/README.md

 ### `ContextMenuView` Example 10

-**Summary**: An example showing how to dynamically update the context menu while it's visible.
+**Summary**: Dynamic Menu — An example showing how to dynamically update the context menu while it's visible.
 In this example, the menu action changes every time the counter increments every second.

 <br>